 Focus on what you can control rather than worry about what you can’t.
-That’s one of the financial-planning takeaways from this month’s cover article.
+That’s good advice for all aspects of life, including money management.

-There are any number of events that can affect the investment returns you can expect from your portfolio over the next few years.
-The amount of wealth you can accumulate through investing is determined by a great many factors.
+There are any number of events that may affect the investment returns you can expect from your portfolio over the next few years.
+The amount of wealth you can accumulate through investing is determined by a great many factors, including the following eight.

 This is what investors tend to concentrate on.
 Thus, the time they spend attempting to pick winning stocks, the best funds, or the most astute market forecaster.
 Unfortunately, unless you’re willing to settle for guaranteed CD-like returns, this is the only factor in the group that’s largely out of your control.
 No matter how hard you study or how much you know, you can’t predetermine exactly what your rate of return will be.
 So doesn’t it make sense to turn your attention to the factors where you do have a lot of control?
 As in:

-You don’t have as much to fear from economic storms if you’re debt-free, have an emergency reserve, and live on a budget that produces a monthly surplus.
-Your ability to put such a foundation in place is affected by how big a house you buy, how new a car you drive, how responsibly you handle credit, and a host of other decisions — most under your direct control.
+You don’t have as much to fear from economic storms if you’re debt-free, have an emergency reserve, and use a cash flow plan that produces a monthly surplus.
+Your ability to put such a foundation in place is affected by how big a house you buy, how new a car you drive, how responsibly you handle credit, and a host of other decisions—most under your direct control.

 The above example assumes you’re investing in a tax-deferred retirement account.
-If you made your $200 monthly investments into a regular taxable savings account, you’d need to earn a little more than 15% per year to reach even the lower $153,000 target (assuming a 34% combined federal/state rate).
+If you made your $200 monthly investments into a regular taxable savings account, you’d need to earn 12.6% per year to reach even the lower $152,000 target (assuming a 29% combined federal/state rate).
 So be sure to make full use of tax-advantaged accounts like IRAs and 401(k)s.

 Compound growth examples show that amazing things happen when you leave money invested for long periods of time.
 This means you should start contributing to your investment accounts as early as possible and plan to leave the money working tax-deferred for as long as possible.

-In the investing game, you win by plotting your strategy very carefully at the outset, and then you let that strategy play out over a decade or more.
+Whether you’re playing the short-term trading game or the long-term investing game.
+In the investing game, you win by plotting your strategy very carefully at the outset, and then letting that strategy play out over time.
 The short-term news, current market fads, and so-called expert opinions are largely irrelevant to long-term investors.